mhausenblas/canihaznonprivilegedcontainers.info/README.md

 just to bind to a port lower than 1024.
 After it binds to a port, it usually changes to a different user to drop privileges, but this means it needs `CAP_SETUID` and `CAP_GID` just to become less privileged.
-If we just stop binding to ports then 1024, we eliminate the need for these powerful capabilities.
+If we just stop binding to ports lower than 1024, we eliminate the need for these powerful capabilities.

 A lot of work goes into attempting to keep containers from attacking each other.
 Most of these are around reducing the attack surface of the